WHAT IS IT?

 HOW IS IT TAKEN?

 In adults, CellCept® is usually taken two times daily, for a total dose of 2000-3000 milligrams.
 Children typically take less than two grams per day.
-It helps to take it with food, to prevent stomach upset.
 It is important to check blood levels regularly, because it can affect the liver and other blood counts.